 This set does come in a couple of colors and we found that the scratches and dust are easily visible on the black, when compared to the dark purple.
 Overall, definitely one we’d highly recommend for those looking for something stylish at a good price.

-6. Delsey - Helium Aero 2 piece Spinner Set
+6. Delsey - Helium Aero Set of 2

 - A bit prone to scratches